BOOKINGS ARE ESSENTIAL

 You should think about the weight of your backpack, carefully planning your supplies and equipment and consider whether you need a porter (maximum load 15kg).
 Don’t forget your own personal first aid kit and medications.
-The Park Guide and porter will provide and carry their own food and although they will help you to set up camp you are responsible for your cooking your own food.
+The Park Guide and porter will bring and carry their own food.
+They do help you to set up camp but you are responsible for cooking your own food.

-Fitness levels can be challenged when acclimatizing to Mulu’s weather, by slippery conditions, rain can slow your progress and rarely is a group all of the same fitness so the slowest person must always set the pace.
-Through their experiences of taking many groups up the Summit our Park Guides recommend the following timetable;
+We only offer this trek as 4 days and 3 nights.
+Fitness levels can be challenged when acclimatising to Mulu’s weather, by slippery conditions, rain can slow your progress and rarely is a group all of the same fitness so the slowest person must always set the pace.
+Through their experiences of taking many groups up the Summit our Park Guides recommend the following timetable

 Day 1 Begin the trek after breakfast planning to sleep at Camp 3, this is a 6 to 8 hour day of climbing.

 Day 2 A shorter day of 4 hours arriving at Camp 4 where you will spend the night.
 The reason we do not recommend that you attempt the Summit on day 2 is that it would be a 10 hour day and usually the Summit is covered in cloud during the afternoons spoiling the views.